gurmankalkat/capitol-ai-assessment/README.md

 - Expose a background job/queue for large uploads and progress tracking

 ## Design Decisions
-- **Text extraction:** Concatenate text content blocks and strip HTML tags for clean embeddings; trade-off: formatting/structure is lost for nested or rich markup
+- **Text extraction:** Concatenate text content blocks and strip HTML tags for clean embeddings
+  - Trade-off: formatting/structure is lost for nested or rich markup
-- **In-memory cache on API:** API retains the last transformed docs for quick fetch; trade-off: state resets on restart and does not auto-sync with Qdrant
+- **In-memory cache on API:** API retains the last transformed docs for quick fetch
+  - Trade-off: state resets on restart and does not auto-sync with Qdrant
-- **Single container deploy:** Dockerfile builds the Vite frontend and serves it from Express for a single Render service; trade-off: frontend and API share a release cycle and image size increases
+- **Single container deploy:** Dockerfile builds the Vite frontend and serves it from Express for a single Render service
+  - Trade-off: frontend and API share a release cycle and image size increases
-- **Environment-driven behavior:** Embedding provider, skip/limit toggles, and Qdrant upload are controlled via env vars for flexibility; trade-off: misconfigured envs can cause silent skips or failures
+- **Environment-driven behavior:** Embedding provider, skip/limit toggles, and Qdrant upload are controlled via env vars for flexibility
+  - Trade-off: misconfigured envs can cause silent skips or failures

 ## API Documentation